mantidproject/mantid/docs/source/interfaces/Engineering_Diffraction.rst

 calibration).

-With the help of Cropped Calibration user can also calibrate according to bank or by setting the SpectrumIDs once the Cropped Calibration group box has been enabled.
+With the help of Cropped Calibration user can also calibrate according to bank or by setting the SpectrumNumbers once the Cropped Calibration group box has been enabled.

 The plot Calibrated Workspace check-box will enable user to plot